ALTIBASE/Documents/Manuals/Altibase_7.1/eng/SQL Reference 2.md

 If the number of times login fails equals the number set for this value, the account is locked and login is impossible until it is unlocked.

-If PASSWORD_LOCK_TIME is set, the account is automatically unlocked after the specified time elapses
+If PASSWORD_LOCK_TIME is set, the account is automatically unlocked after the specified time elapses.

 *PASSWORD_LOCK_TIME*